aaronpowell/dotnet-delice/README.md

 - `--check-github` Boolean.
 If the license URL (for a legacy package) points to a GitHub hosted file, use the GitHub API to try and retrieve the license type.
 - `--github-token <token>` String.
 A GitHub Personal Access Token (PAT) to use when checking the GitHub API for license types.
 This avoids being [rate limited](https://developer.github.com/v3/#rate-limiting) when checking a project.
 - `--check-license-content` Boolean.
 When provided the contents of the license file will be compared to known templates.
+- `--refresh-spdx` Boolean.
+When provided the tool will also refresh the SPDX license cache used for conformance infomation.

 ## Output